Website Feedback Button

 Federal Endangered Species

-The purpose of the Endangered Species Act (ESA) is to conserve threatened and endangered species and their ecosystems.
+The purpose of the federal Endangered Species Act (ESA) is to conserve threatened and endangered species and their ecosystems.
 A species is considered endangered if it is in danger of extinction throughout all or a significant portion of its range.

 • The present or threatened destruction, modification, or curtailment of its habitat of range;